-This fistula is made by surgically connecting an artery and a vein.
+This fistula is a type of access that is made by surgically connecting an artery and a vein.

-- A fistula is usually in the arm.

-- It can be in the groin if the arm vessels will not work.

-- It takes about 2 months after the fistula is placed before it can be used.

-- Fistulas are the best type of access for most people.

-- They have fewer infections.

-- There are fewer problems with blood clots.

-- They allow more blood to be cleaned.

-- Fistulas can last for many years.
+- A fistula is usually in the arm. - ^o It can be in the groin if the arm vessels will not work. - It takes about 2 months after the fistula is placed before it can be used. - Fistulas are the best type of access for most people. - o They have fewer infections. - o There are fewer problems with blood clots. - They allow more blood to be cleaned. - Fistulas can last for many years.